 Lincolnwood benefited from a strong economy from 1991 to 2006, seeing record property value increases and a flurry of new home construction to replace smaller homes built during the 40s and 50s.
-The Lincolnwood Town Center was developed, Village Hall, and the pool were built, Village officials saw to it that we have our own fire department, and Loeber and Grossinger built huge businesses.
+The Lincolnwood Town Center was developed.
+Village Hall and the pool were built.
+Village officials saw to it that we have our own fire department.
+Car dealerships Loeber and Grossinger built huge businesses.
 Generally, things in Lincolnwood were going well.

 Due to outside economic factors Lincolnwood has endured reductions of as much as $1.6 million annually in sales taxes since the peak in 2007.
 From 2016 until the start of the COVID era, the Village enjoyed one of the most robust economic periods in modern history.
 We have effectively adjusted spending during COVID to ensure services are still being delivered.

 With careful planning and management we were able to secure the financing necessary to initiate the first 2 phases of the 10-year infrastructure improvement program with zero property tax increases.
 Despite the difficult situation we are faced with, Alliance Party efforts have made it possible to continue the implementation of the plan and achieve savings due to the favorable financing and construction climates.